Emma Grace George

 January of 2006 proved to be a very trying time for our family.
 Emma was admitted to ICU New Years Eve, and diagnosed to be in heart failure again.
 Every test and biopsied proved that she was not in “normal” rejection and the doctors were stumped.
 After her 3rd heart biopsy, it was decided that she had coronary artery disease.
 She spent 4 straight weeks (only leaving once, and had to be life flighted back within 2 days after turning blue in church) in ICU.

 The doctors informed us that there is no strong treatment for Transplant Related Coronary Artery disease.
 That the typical surgery (placing a stint in her arteries) would not work.
 Re-Transplantation was our best chance at a future for our daughter.
 Emma was worked up for the Transplant list, and is ready to go on it as soon as the time comes.
 Our hope is to get as much time out of her current heart as possible before putting her thru another surgery.
-We are aware of the odds, and have come to peace with them, as much as a parent can.
+She was placed on a 24 hr drip of Milrinone therapy We were aware of the odds, and had come to peace with them, as much as a parent can.

-Emma was also diagnosed with Autism in 2005 and is going to a special school that can meet her needs.
+Emma was also diagnosed with Autism in 2007 and attended special school that can meet her needs.

-In February of 2010 she contracted a virus that attacked her kidneys and lungs.
-She spent three months in ICU on a ventilator (breathing tube).
-In March of 2010 she came home and within 24 hours she suffered one of many Grand mal seizures.
-She continued to subclinically seize (brain seizing but body is still) for 3 days until the decision was made to put her into a medically induced coma.
+In February of 2010 she contracted a virus (metapnuemovirus) that attacked her kidneys and lungs.
+She spent months in ICU on a ventilator (breathing tube).
+In April of 2010 she came home and within 24 hours she suffered one of many Grand mal seizures.
+She continued to sub clinically seize (brain seizing but body is still) for 3 days until the decision was made to put her into a medically induced coma.
 When she woke up, she could no longer speak or see.
 She has been diagnosed with Cortical Vision Impairment and can say a few words.
-(Update: She is now answering yes or no questions!)

-Emma passed away on Good Friday 2011.
-She died of Congestive Heart Failure, truly a broken heart.
+Almost a year later, Emma passed away on Good Friday 2011.
+She died of multiple organ failure.
 The decision was made to turn off the machines after 7+ weeks in ICU.
 I cannot describe the roller coaster that our family has been thru, and continues to go thru.
 I can however describe the unfailing love of our Savior, and the unconditional support of our family.
 Despite our heartache and hardships, we have been blessed beyond our wildest dreams.
 There are still days that I am angry, hurt and wave my fists at God.
 But I also have come to realize that none of us are promised a tomorrow, and today is way to precious to waste on frivolous emotions.
 I look at my daughters life, and I see the epidemy of Gods Love…..

 and that gets me thru each day.